Cancer and Sleep

 Improving Sleep and Coping With Cancer

-For people with cancer who are experiencing sleeping problems, it’s important to talk with a doctor who can discuss their symptoms, what’s causing them, and potential solutions.
+For people with cancer who are experiencing sleep problems, it is important to talk with a doctor who can discuss their symptoms, what is causing them, and potential solutions.
 Because of sleep’s effect on physical health, emotions, and thinking, better sleep can create meaningful quality of life improvements for cancer patients.

 Sleep and Cancer Survivorship